mhrynovets/mmi-pst-rw/README.md

 * `HBpersistence-DataPST.db`
 * `hmisql-DataPST.db`
 ### 3. **Run the Script**
-To run the script, copy all files with required binaries on a SD card, formatted in FAT32
+To run the script, copy all files with required binaries on a SD card, formatted in FAT32.
+Then insert the SD card into MMI and follow instructions.

 ---
 ## Notes:
 * Ensure the script has appropriate permissions to read, write, and modify files in the specified directories.